 If you have always felt you need to have great skills to cook fish, this no-fail recipe for Brazilian fish stew known as Moqueca (pronounced mo-keh-ka) in Brazil, is for you.
 Here, the fish poaches gently in a coconut, limey, tomatoey broth just until it is opaque and flakes easily.
 No scary searing, grilling or sticking and tearing involved.

-Moqueca is also great for people who claim not to be into fish.
-Once the fish soaks up all the lovely flavours in the stew, there is barely a detectable fishy taste.
+Moqueca is also great recipe for people who claim not to be into fish.
+Once the fish soaks up all the lovely, complex flavours in the stew, there is barely a detectable fishy taste.

 This version comes from the northeast part of Brazil where it is called Moqueca Baiana or Moqueca de Peixe.
 It is ridiculously easy and quick to make so it’s perfect for a weeknight but special enough to serve to guests.